 The use of rinse aid is very important.
 Using rinse aid will optimize your drying and wash performance.
 Your dishwasher is specifically designed to use liquid rinse aid for improved drying performance and controlling buildup of hard water deposits.

 CLICK HERE for more information on rinse aid and the rinse aid dispenser

 Are you using the high temp wash option?

-Always use a high-temperature wash option.
-This option raises the main wash temperature to improve cleaning for loads containing tough, baked on food.
+Consider using a high-temperature wash option.
+This option raises the main wash temperature to improve cleaning for loads containing tough, baked-on food.

 Are you using the heated dry option?

 This option dries dishes with heat.
 This option, with the use of rinse aid, will provide the best drying performance.
 Heated Dry will NOT dry plastic articles or remove all the moisture from convex bottomed items.

 Do not use hand soap or laundry detergents.
 Use automatic dishwasher detergents only.

 Using pre-measured dishwasher detergent tablets and pacs have been proven better than powder, liquid or gel detergents to reduce filming on your dishes.
 Using these tablets and pacs, over time, can help reduce or eliminate white film.
 Also, by using a rinse aid you can minimize repeat build-up of white film.